Monky23/My-first-blog/README.md

 A MVC structure need to be use with OOP.
 Only Admin can access to the dashboard of the backend part.
 Only Login subscribers can write comments.
-A database with different table need to be create.
+Comments need to be approoved before to be published.
+A dump of the database is necessary.

 ## Description of the need